Alexander Thomas Augusta: Legacy

 On May 19, 2023, Alexander T. Augusta Military Medical Center, a United States Department of Defense medical facility located on Fort Belvoir, Virginia, outside of Washington D.C, was named in his honor.

+Following the awareness work of Dr. Nav Persaud, Trinity College, University of Toronto, offers the Dr. Alexander Thomas Augusta Award for a Trinity student identifying as Black, Indigenous or a Person of Colour, on the basis of financial need and demonstrated or planned community contributions on or off campus.